PalisadoesFoundation/ackee-recipe/README.rst

 #.
 Put saltfish to soak in cold water for about 1 hour.
 #.
 Pour off water; add fresh water and boil until tender.
 #.
 De-bone and flake the saltfish.
 #.
-Heat oil and sauté onion, thyme, garlic, scallions, tomatoes, scotch bonnet pepper and sweet pepper until tender, about five to six minutes.
+Heat oil and sauté onion, garlic, scallions, tomatoes, scotch bonnet pepper and sweet pepper until tender, about five to six minutes.
 #.
 Add flaked saltfish, fresh or canned ackee and black pepper.
 #.
 Toss lightly; cover and allow to stand over low heat for about 2 minutes.